The Paradox of Adam and Eve

 Evidence of Eve's Quest for Wisdom from the Account

-Ask a Christian about Adam and Eve, and inevitably they'll tell you the first human pair were "perfect", i.e. created as flawless beings who were free from sin, and not lacking in any way.
+Ask a Christian about Adam and Eve, and inevitably they'll tell you the first human pair were "perfect", created by God as flawless human beings who were free from sin, and not lacking in any way.

-Problem is, the word 'perfect' (unblemished) NEVER appears anywhere in the Garden of Eden account, and Jews (you remember, the people who wrote the story and who's Holy Book the story was taken from?) have NEVER viewed Adam and Eve as 'perfect', but as perfectly-flawed mortals, just like you and I: that's why Judaism has never accepted the Christian doctrine of Adamic 'original sin'.
+Problem is, the word "perfect" is not found anywhere in the Garden of Eden account, in either the original Hebrew, or in any English translation.
+Jews (who wrote the story, and who's Holy Book the story is from) have NEVER viewed Adam and Eve as anything but perfectly-flawed mortals, just like you and I: thus Judaism has never accepted the Christian doctrine of Adamic 'original sin'.

-This in turn explains why Jews never saw a need for atonement from Adamic sin, since in Judaism, sins MUST be personally addressed by the persons who committed them, after proper repentance and atonement via sacrifice.
+Amongst many other reasons, this also explains why Jews never exactly saw a need for atonement from Adamic sin, since in Judaism an individual's sins MUST be personally-addressed by the sinner, after they demonstrate a proper spirit of repentance and seek atonement through sacrificial offerings to God.

-Jews thus don't see a need for Jesus 'redeeming' mankind with his 'perfect' blood sacrifice, since per normative Judaism, Adam's sin could ONLY be atoned for personally BY Adam, AFTER he repented and made a guilt offering to God, asking for His forgiveness.
+Jews thus don't see a need for Jesus 'redeeming' mankind with his 'perfect' blood sacrifice, since per normative Judaism, forgiveness of Adam's sin of disobedience could ONLY be requested BY Adam, himself, AFTER he repented and made a guilt offering to God, asking for forgiveness.

-Hence Jewish rabbis tend to interpret the story of Adam and Eve quite differently than Christians might, and a Jew would claim Christians are engaging in 'textual eisegesis' (i.e. engaging in rampant speculation) by extracting their desired interpretation from the text, a practice that is quite unlikely to communicate the author's originally-intended message.
+If it's not clear from all of that, Jewish rabbis are likely to interpret the story of Adam and Eve very differently than a Christian might, and a Jew would claim Christians are engaging in rampant speculation (AKA 'textual eisegesis), inserting one's desired doctrinal interpretation into the text.
+It's a practice that is unlikely to convey the original author's intended message.

-Regardless, let's play along with the Christian interpretation of the account, tentatively accepting the premise that Adam and Eve were 'perfect', just to see where it leads.
+Let's see if we can unpack this issue, taking it one step at a time, analyzing the Christian interpretation of the account and tentatively-accepting the premise that Adam and Eve were "perfect", just to see where it leads.

 "Do not eat the fruit of the Tree of Knowledge of Good and Evil".

-However, an important element often overlooked by many readers is the REASON WHY Eve saw the fruit as "desirable to eat", in the first place.
-(In fact, go ahead and mentally-record your answer to that question before reading on.)
+However, an important element often overlooked by many readers of the account is the critical reason Eve perceived the fruit as being "desirable to eat", in the first place.

 Genesis 3:6 (NIV)